Families have urged HC-One to slow down its closure of Moss Park care home during a highly-charged public meeting in Caol.

 ‘How did it get to this?’

 During the evening, families said they had been told to look to care homes in Strontian at Dail Mhor and in Lochgilphead – some 80 miles away.
-It’s believed the service is Strontian is currently “paused” to new residents due to a lack of staff.
+It’s believed the service in Strontian is currently “paused” to new residents due to a lack of staff.

 The chairman of Caol Community Council, John Gillespie, asked during the meeting: “This is about actual people.
 What we want to know from HC One is how we got to this?”

-The daughter of one resident Fran MacIntosh added: “I speak of a lady who is 102 who can not believe what is happening to her.
+The daughter of one resident Fran MacIntosh added: “I speak of a lady who is 102 who cannot believe what is happening to her.
 After three years in Moss Park her first question was ‘what have I done wrong?’

 “We perceive panic and rush.
 We need time to come together and sort this.